 Burtonsville is a somewhat small town located in the state of Maryland.
 With a population of 8,794 people and two constituent neighborhoods, Burtonsville is the 95th largest community in Maryland.

-Burtonsville is a decidedly white-collar town, with fully 91.71% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Burtonsville is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Burtonsville who work in management occupations (18.97%), office and administrative support (14.02%), and sales jobs (9.78%).
+Burtonsville is a decidedly white-collar town, with fully 86.79% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Burtonsville is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Burtonsville who work in management occupations (10.19%), healthcare (9.74%), and office and administrative support (9.72%).

 Also of interest is that Burtonsville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Burtonsville in 2010 was $40,989, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $163,956 for a family of four.
-However, Burtonsville contains both very wealthy and poor people as well.
+The per capita income in Burtonsville in 2018 was $37,874, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $151,496 for a family of four.

 Burtonsville is an extremely ethnically-diverse town.
 The people who call Burtonsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burtonsville residents report their race to be Black or African-American, followed by White.
-Burtonsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.97% of the town’s residents.
-Important ancestries of people in Burtonsville include English, African, Irish, and Ethiopian.
+Important ancestries of people in Burtonsville include African, German, Ethiopian, English, and Jamaican.

 The most common language spoken in Burtonsville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Spanish.